SHOULD HUMANS GO EXTINCT?

 “The work of the individual still remains the spark that moves mankind forward”

-Over the space of our brief time on Earth we have worked out how to communicate with each other throughout the world in multiple languages and formats instantaneously, we have been able to eradicate painful, fatal diseases in animals and humans, we have commandeered natural resources for energy and agriculture, and sent humans beneath the oceans, to the top of the highest mountains and into the air and space.
+During our brief time on Earth we have worked out how to communicate with each other across the world instantaneously using multiple languages and formats; we have eradicated painful, fatal diseases in animals and humans; we have commandeered natural resources for the production of energy and agriculture; we have documented millions of species and travelled beneath the oceans, to the summits of the highest mountains, through the sky and into space.

-We also have the knowledge to anticipate and address cosmic threats, such as asteroid impacts, or natural changes to our climate that could wipe out the entire planet.
+We also have the knowledge to anticipate and address non-human cosmic threats, such as asteroid impacts, or natural changes in climate that could wipe out part or all of our planet.
+By not having children, we risk never giving life to a person who could invent life-saving technologies.

-There could also be an argument made that we have benefited our planet and each other through the development of great music, literature and art.
-If no humans existed, no one would be left to appreciate the wonders and beauty of our planet and compose art celebrating it.
+Humans have benefited our planet and each other through the development of great music, literature and art.
+If no humans existed, no one would be left to appreciate the wonders and beauty of our planet or to compose art to record and celebrate it.

+Then there is biology to consider.
 It is a biological imperative for every species to procreate and pass on its genetic legacy.
-Choosing not to have offspring runs counter to everything we have been genetically programmed to do so.
-It is a hard concept to voluntarily wipe out your family line, even if you see the moral justification for doing so.
-Turning your back on family and all the joy that brings is a serious sacrifice.
-Who will take care of us in our old age?
+Choosing not to have offspring runs counter to everything we have been genetically programmed to do.
+It is a tough sacrifice to voluntarily wipe out your family line, even if you see the moral justification for doing so.
+Turning your back on family denies what many people see as one of the most important and rewarding features of their lives.

 “With great affection I urge all future mothers: Keep happy and let nothing rob you of the interior joy of motherhood.
 Your child deserves your happiness.
 Don’t let fears, worries, other people’s comments or problems lessen your joy at being God’s means of bringing a new life to the world.”